Become a Counselor in Wisconsin

 For Counselors Licensed in Other States

 The Wisconsin Marriage and Family Therapy, Professional Counseling, and Social Work Examining Board has an alternative route to licensure for counselors who have already obtained their licenses in other parts of the United States.
-This process is called “licensure reciprocity” and is delineated on the Wisconsin Department of Safety and Professional Services website.
+This process is called “licensure reciprocity”.
+Out-of-state applicants must submit proof of a valid and in good standing license.
+Requirement of a passing score on a counseling examination is required.

 Average Counselor Salary in Wisconsin